Jaime Gómez Rivas: Career

 From 1997 to 2001, Rivas held a position as a research associate at Universiteit van Amsterdam to perform a PhD.
 Following this, between 2002 and 2005, he served as the project leader for THz Plasmonics as well as postdoctoral researcher at the Institute of Semiconductor Technology at RWTH-Aachen University.
 There, his group pioneered the field of semiconductor THz plasmonics.
 From 2005 to 2015, he assumed the role of project leader (2005–2009) and group leader (2009–2015) for the Nanowire Photonics Group at the FOM Institute for Atomic and Molecular Physics (AMOLF) in Amsterdam.
 Between 2005 and 2015, he also led the Surface Photonics Group embedded at Philips Research in Eindhoven, where he introduced the concept of plasmonics and nanoantennas for solid-state lighting.
 Concurrently, he held a part-time professorship in surface photonics at Eindhoven University of Technology.
 Subsequently, he served as a full professor of surface photonics and THz physics at the same institution from 2016 to 2019.
 Since September 2019, he has held the positions of full professor and group leader of the Surface Photonics Group, as well as the capacity group leader of the Photonics and Semiconductor Nanophysics group at Eindhoven University of Technology.
-He cofounded TeraNova in 2019.
+He cofounded TeraNova in 2019, an spin-off company dedicated to the development and commercialization of optical metrology systems.
+From 2015 until 2024, he has served as associate editor of the Journal of Applied Physics.